fghaas/froscon2020/markdown/intro.md

 * in a completely distributed company, that I founded, for 6 years,

-* and now, for about a year and a half, I run a distributed team that is a business unit of a company that has existed for 15 years and throughout that time, has only ever worked from a single office.
+* and now, for about two years, I run a distributed team that is a business unit of a company that has existed for 15 years and throughout that time, has only ever worked from a single office.